cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

-# Zynq UltrScale+ Processing System Configuration with the Vivado Design Suite
+# Zynq UltraScale+ Processing System Configuration with the Vivado Design Suite

 This chapter demonstrates how to use the Vivado® Design Suite to develop an embedded system using the Zynq® UltraScale+™ MPSoC Processing System (PS).